 Conclusion: Are Laser Toys Bad for Cats?

-In the end, with all things considered, laser pointers can be absolutely fantastic toys for cats- if handlers follow the advice above.
+In the end, with all things considered, laser pointers can be absolutely fantastic toys for cats – if you follow the advice above.
 Few toys are as simple and easy to manipulate, and catch their attention so well!

 On the other hand, the potential to develop anxiety issues is still strong if you play with the laser pointer just any old way you want to.
 If you do decide to invest in this fantastic toy, make sure children and other family members are aware of proper use.